Waffen-SS: Origins (1929–39)

-The Leibstandarte demonstrated their loyalty to Hitler in 1934 during the "Night of the Long Knives", when the Nazi regime carried out a series of political killings and the purge of the Sturmabteilung (SA).
+The Leibstandarte demonstrated their loyalty to Hitler in 1934 during the "Night of the Long Knives", when the Nazi regime carried out a series of political murders and the purge of the Sturmabteilung (SA).
 Led by one of Hitler's oldest comrades, Ernst Röhm, the SA was seen as a threat by Hitler to his newly gained political power.
 Hitler also wanted to appease leaders of the Reichswehr (the Weimar Republic's armed forces) and conservatives of the country, people whose support Hitler needed to solidify his position.
-When Hitler decided to act against the SA, the SS was put in charge of eliminating Röhm and the other high-ranking SA officers.
-The Night of the Long Knives occurred between 30 June and 2 July 1934, claiming up to 200 victims and eliminating almost the entire SA leadership, effectively ending its power.
+When Hitler decided to act against the SA, the SS was put in charge of killing Röhm and the other high-ranking SA officers.
+The Night of the Long Knives occurred between 30 June and 2 July 1934, claiming up to 200 victims and murdering almost the entire SA leadership, effectively ending its power.
 This action was largely carried out by SS personnel (including the Leibstandarte) and the Gestapo.